chintoz/chintoz/README.md

 ### Hi there 👋, back on February those are the main goals:

 - 🌱 MongoDB is the main goal.
-Complete MongoDB Java Path course and preparation for certification exam.
+Complete October Java Path course and preparation for certification exam.
-- 🌱 Continue with React Udemy course

 <!--
 **chintoz/chintoz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.